Anthony Ashley Cooper, 1st Earl of Shaftesbury: Lord Chancellor, 1672–1673

 The Commons then passed an address condemning the growth of popery in England.
 To shore up the Protestantism of the nation, Parliament passed the Test Act 1673, which became law on 20 March 1673.
 The Test Act required all holders of civil and military office in England to take communion in the Church of England at least once a year and to make a declaration renouncing the Catholic doctrine of transubstantiation.
-Shaftesbury supported the Test Act, and, alongside James Scott, 1st Duke of Monmouth, received the sacrament at St Clement Danes, with John Locke serving as the legal witness for each man's conformity with the Test Act.
-In March 1673, Shaftesbury supported a bill for easing the plight of the Protestant dissenters in England, but nothing came of this bill.
+Ashley-Cooper supported the Test Act, and, alongside James Scott, 1st Duke of Monmouth, received the sacrament at St Clement Danes, with John Locke serving as the legal witness for each man's conformity with the Test Act.
+In March 1673, Ashley-Cooper supported a bill for easing the plight of the Protestant dissenters in England, but nothing came of this bill.

 Following the failure of the Declaration of Indulgence and the passage of the Test Act, it was obvious to all that the Cabal Ministry's days were numbered.
-Shaftesbury moved closer to the parliamentary opposition during this period, and became a supporter of ending the Third Anglo-Dutch War.
+Ashley-Cooper moved closer to the parliamentary opposition during this period, and became a supporter of ending the Third Anglo-Dutch War.

-The Duke of York failed to take the Anglican sacrament at Easter 1673, further heightening Shaftesbury's concern that he was secretly a Catholic.
-Shaftesbury was initially mollified by the fact that both of the Duke of York's daughters, Mary and Anne, were committed Protestants.
+The Duke of York failed to take the Anglican sacrament at Easter 1673, further heightening Ashley-Cooper's concern that he was secretly a Catholic.
+Ashley-Cooper was initially mollified by the fact that both of the Duke of York's daughters, Mary and Anne, were committed Protestants.
 However, in autumn 1673, the Duke of York married the Catholic Mary of Modena by proxy, thus raising the possibility that James might have a son who would succeed to the throne ahead of Mary and Anne and thus give rise to a succession of Catholic monarchs.
-York urged the king to prorogue parliament before it could vote on a motion condemning his marriage to Mary of Modena, but Shaftesbury used procedural techniques in the House of Lords to ensure that parliament continued sitting long enough to allow the House of Commons to pass a motion condemning the match.
-Shaftesbury, Arlington, James Butler, 1st Duke of Ormonde, and Henry Coventry all urged Charles II to divorce Catherine of Braganza and remarry a Protestant princess.
-York began denouncing Shaftesbury to Charles II, and Charles II decided to remove Shaftesbury from his post as Lord Chancellor.
-On 9 November 1673, Henry Coventry travelled to Exeter House to inform Shaftesbury that he was relieved of his post as Lord Chancellor, but also issuing him a royal pardon for all crimes committed before 5 November 1673.
+York urged the king to prorogue parliament before it could vote on a motion condemning his marriage to Mary of Modena, but Ashley-Cooper used procedural techniques in the House of Lords to ensure that parliament continued sitting long enough to allow the House of Commons to pass a motion condemning the match.
+Ashley-Cooper, Arlington, James Butler, 1st Duke of Ormonde, and Henry Coventry all urged Charles II to divorce Catherine of Braganza and remarry a Protestant princess.
+York began denouncing Ashley-Cooper to Charles II, and Charles II decided to remove Ashley-Cooper from his post as Lord Chancellor.
+On 9 November 1673, Henry Coventry travelled to Exeter House to inform Ashley-Cooper that he was relieved of his post as Lord Chancellor, but also issuing him a royal pardon for all crimes committed before 5 November 1673.